gemosant/data-structures-algorithms-in-golang/README.md

 # data-structures-algorithms-in-golang
-Data structures and algorithms in Go Programmin Language.
+Data structures and algorithms in Go Programming Language.